 We are involved in legal proceedings other than those related to intellectual property.
-For example, on October 30, 2018, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California, which complaint was subsequently amended on May 15, 2019.
+For example, on October 30, 2018, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California (U.S. District Court in California), which complaint was subsequently amended on May 15, 2019.
 Also, on February 13, 2019, and February 18, 2019, shareholder derivative complaints were filed in the U.S. District Court for the District of Delaware naming the CEO, CFO and certain members of Nektar's board.
 These class action and shareholder derivative actions assert, among other things, that for a period beginning at least from November 11, 2017 through October 2, 2018, our stock was inflated due to alleged misrepresentations about the efficacy and safety of bempegaldesleukin.
-In addition, on August 19, 2019, we and certain of our executives were named in a putative securities class action complaint filed in the U.S. District Court for the Northern District of California, which complaint was subsequently amended on January 24, 2020.
-Also, on February 11, 2020, and on February 20,
+On July 13, 2020, the U.S. District Court in California granted Nektar's motion to dismiss all claims in this securities class action filing, stating (among other things) that the amended complaint failed "to adequately allege that any of the statements ... identified by Plaintiffs were false or misleading."
+The plaintiffs in this matter have 28 days from July 13, 2020, to file another amended complaint.

-2020, shareholder derivative complaints were filed in the U.S. District Court for the Northern District of California naming the CEO, CFO and certain members of Nektar's board.
-These class action and shareholder derivative actions assert, among other things, that for a period between February 15, 2019 and August 8, 2019, inclusive, our stock was inflated due to an alleged failure to disclose a reduction in the planned number of bempegaldesleukin clinical trials and a bempegaldesleukin manufacturing issue.
+In addition, on August 19, 2019, we and certain of our executives were named in a putative securities class action complaint filed in U.S. District Court in California, which complaint was subsequently amended on January 24, 2020.
+Also, on February 11, 2020, and on February 20, 2020, shareholder derivative complaints were filed in U.S. District Court in California naming the CEO, CFO and certain members of Nektar's board, which derivative complaints were consolidated and subsequently amended on July 1, 2020.
+The class action and shareholder derivative complaints assert, among other things, that for a period between February 15, 2019 and August 8, 2019, inclusive, our stock was inflated due to an alleged failure to disclose a reduction in the planned number of bempegaldesleukin clinical trials and a bempegaldesleukin manufacturing issue.